 - Students will be required to wear a mask at all times on the bus unless they have a medical waiver

-- Masks will be available to students who need one, for whatever reason
+- Masks will be available to students who don't have one

-- Hand sanitizer will be available throughout the school
+- Hand sanitizer will be available on every bus

 Schools will have specialized PPE for therapists and ECE staff who are in close contact with students for toileting or other health supports

 Schools have plans for safe handling/disinfecting of specialized items such as wheelchairs or devices